Hawaii Big Island (December through March)

-Days & 8 Nights, All trips start on a Saturday and end on a Sunday). $200 single
+Days & 8 Nights, All trips start on a Saturday and end on a Sunday.

-to 5.
-Three rooms - two for couples and those who can share a
+to 4 guests.
+Two rooms - two for couples and for those who can share a

 Degree of difficulty - can be customized for the group to be easy with moderate